k2controls/piRover01/sp1t/w04/index.md

   - Download Yahboom Python examples - See Tools section
   - Extract Yahboom examples to home directory (~)
   - Demo - running Python from terminal prompt
+  - Yahboom code is written in Python2, we're using Python3

 - A first look at Visual Studio Code
   - Copy ColorLED.py to week04 folder